georgefikri/udacity-memory-game-project/CONTRIBUTING.md

 # How to contribute

 * take a copy of the project.
-* create a new branch
+* create a new branch.
+* when you able to fix it please contact me on :
 * contact me on github.
 * [Linkedin](https://www.linkedin.com/in/gfikri/)
 * or [Twitter](https://twitter.com/BigGeo_/)